 The Youth Project is currently housed at 147 North Carll Avenue in Babylon Village.
 We have a comfortable lounge and activities center.
-Youths are offered homework help, recreational activities, arts and crafts and kids in the kitchen programs.
+Youths are offered homework help, arts and crafts and kids in the kitchen programs.
 We also have computers, video gaming systems and board games.

 BOARD OF DIRECTORS & STAFF